-The drug product consists of the drug substance and the excipient (in the case of air, synthetic medicinal: oxygen and nitrogen) or of the drug substance (ambient air in case of air, medicinal), filled into cylinders or cylinder bundles.
-Cylinders can be made of aluminum or steel and are of different sizes with valves fitted to the cylinders.
-The packaging, i.e. cylinder and valve combination, used for medicinal gases are unique, in that they are reused when the cylinders are returned to the finished product manufacturer for refilling.
+The drug product consists only of the drug substance, either filled into cylinders or cryogenic vessels, or directly transported via road tankers to hospital storage tanks.
+If filled into cylinders the cylinders can be made of aluminum or steel and are of different sizes with valves fitted to the cylinders.
+The packaging, ie. cylinder and valve combination, used for medicinal gases are unique, in that they are reused when the cylinders are returned to the finished product manufacturer for refilling.
 Generally, the cylinders and valves are in use for at least 10 years sometimes much longer.
-The supply of these packaging materials can be considered highly reliable as there are several manufacturers within the EU for cylinders and valves.
+The supply of these packaging materials can be considered highly reliable as there are several manufacturers within the EU for cylinders, vessels and valves.

-Electricity supply for the manufacturing of the drug substance as well as for the drug product filling equipment has historically been extremely reliable and is therefore not considered to be a significant contributory factor to the risk of product shortage.
+Electricity supply for the manufacturing of nitrogen as well as for the drug product filling equipment has historically been extremely reliable, and is therefore not considered to be a significant contributory factor to the risk of product shortage.
 The finished product is stored at ambient temperature rendering stocks independent from electricity supply as the product is stored as a compressed gas in cylinders.
+In case of liquid nitrogen, the gas is stored at very low temperatures in insulated vessels or storage tanks, which are also independent from electricity supply.
+When stored as a liquid the product is affected by evaporation, therefore making the storage period lower, depending on the vessel / storage tank size.